 Gray, red, blue, white, sable, black, and brown can all show up in their coats

-As the product of crossbreeding between the Alaskan Malamute and German Shepherd, the Alaskan Shepherd combines many of the best qualities of these famous working dogs.
+As the product of crossbreeding between the Alaskan Malamute and German Shepherd, the Alaskan Shepherd combines many of the best qualities of the famous working dogs.
 Owners describe them as intelligent, playful, and requiring lots of activity to live a happy and healthy life.

-Alaskan Shepherd Puppies – Before You Buy…
+Alaskan Shepherd Puppies

 Alaskan Malamutes are speculated to have descended from wolves and may have accompanied hunters on their travels as far back as 4,000 years ago.
 Named after the Mahlemuts Indian tribe, they have long been bred for pulling sleds and assisting in big game hunts.
-As the official state dog of Alaska, this AKC-recognized breed has gained large fame across much of the northern and central United States.
+As the official state dog of Alaska, this AKC-recognized breed has gained fame across much of the northern and central United States.

 As you might expect, German Shepherds originally hail from Germany.
-Developed through intensive crossbreeding of native shepherding dogs in the early 1800s, they were bred specifically to herd sheep.
-Renowned for their responsiveness and naturally well-behaved temperaments, they soon became a popular option for working dogs in every profession — even the German military.
+Developed through intensive crossbreeding of native shepherding dogs in the early 1800s, they were bred to herd sheep.
+Renowned for their responsiveness and naturally well-behaved temperaments, they soon became a popular option for working dogs in every profession, including the German military.

 They’ll need plenty of hands-on training when they are young, so be prepared to invest significant time into your relationship should you decide to get one as a pet.

-3 Little-Known Facts About Alaskan Shepherd
+3 Little-Known Facts About the Alaskan Shepherd

-1. Their ancestors may have crossed the Bering Strait.
+1. Their Ancestors May Have Crossed the Bering Strait.

 As far back as 4,000 years ago, it is speculated that Paleo-Indian tribes migrated from Asia to North America via a land bridge that was only passable due to lower ocean levels.
 DNA evidence suggests that the Alaskan Malamute that forms part of the Alaskan Shepherd’s heritage is descended from the earliest dogs to have reached North America via this land bridge.

-While the Labradoodle (Labrador and Poodle) mix may have been the first breed to be called a “designer dog” in the 1970s, both the Alaskan Malamute and German Shepherd were widely bred in the early 1900s.
+While the Labradoodle (Labrador and Poodle) mix may have been the first breed to be called a “designer dog” in the 1970s, the Alaskan Malamute and German Shepherd were widely bred in the early 1900s.
 It’s impossible to verify with absolute certainty, but there is a definite possibility that Alaskan Shepherds were some of the first designer dog breeds.

 Temperament & Intelligence of the Alaskan Shepherd 🧠

-Kind, intelligent, and sociable, the Alaskan Shepherd’s temperament reflects the hard-working breeds from which it derives.
-Puppies of this breed can seem to have boundless energy and require substantial amounts of training to curb their constant enthusiasm and occasional recklessness.
+The intelligent, friendly Alaskan Shepherd’s temperament reflects the hard-working breeds that produced them.
+Puppies can seem to have boundless energy and require substantial amounts of training to curb their constant enthusiasm and occasional recklessness.

-Are These Dogs Good for Families?
+Are These Dogs Good for Families? 🏡

 Alaskan Shepherds excel as guard dogs, but their working instincts mean that you should pay particularly close attention when they’re around small children.
 While they would never intentionally harm a child— and often go to great lengths to protect them—their herding instincts can lead them to bully or boss children around without meaning to.

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 Things to Know When Owning an Alaskan Shepherd

-Food & Diet Requirements
+Food & Diet Requirements 🦴

 Health and Conditions ❤️

 Owing to their mixed heritage, Alaskan Shepherds are a generally healthy breed.
 However, they have inherited a tendency from their ancestors towards a few medical conditions, such as the following: